wintercooled/flask-api-wrapper-for-gdk/README.md

 [GDK](https://github.com/Blockstream/gdk) itself cannot be compiled to run in a web browser.

-This Flask API wraps GDK function calls so it can be used by other languages.
+This `Flask` API wraps GDK function calls so it can be used by other languages.

-By running the API you can indirectly call GDK functions from Node.js, JavaScript etc using http requests.
+By running the API you can indirectly call GDK functions from `Node.js`, `JavaScript` etc using simple http requests.
+Examples of how to add authentication checks to the API are also included.

-A `Node.js` example showing how to make client calls to the API is provided in `example_client_nodejs.js`.
+There is a `Node.js` example which shows how to make authenticated client calls against the API in `example_client_nodejs.js`.

-`JavaScript` examples can be created using the above as a reference.
-It shows how to set headers, how to call the API and how to handle responses.
+`JavaScript` examples can be created using the above as a reference, how to set headers, authenticate, make calls to the API, and handle responses.

 A `Python` example showing how to make client calls to the API is provided in `example_client_python.py`.